Self Care Mindset: How to Get on a Healthy Path & Stick to Positive New Habits

 “Someday I’ll follow my passions.”

-If you know you need to make drastic changes but are constantly procrastinating, it's probably because you're mentally challenged by how high the mountain is to climb.
+If you know you need to make drastic changes but are constantly procrastinating, it's probably because you're mentally challenged by how high the mountain is to climb or the discomfort associated with making the changes you known you need to make.

-The key is to take one step at a time and don't run before you're able.
+The key is to take one step and to break things down into bite-sized pieces.

 Air: Step outside in the morning and take a moment to practice deep breathing in the fresh outside, moving air.
 Keeping a window in your room during the night will also help to keep the fresh air circulating through the room/house;